Located in the county town of the Garden of Ireland, Wicklow Family History Centre was recently let out of jail. Quite literally.

 Wicklow, however, is an excellent example of why the urban myth that ALL the records were destroyed in The Fire really needs to be scotched.
 Like much of the east coast, it is a county that remains quite rich in records.

-All registered CI and RC baptisms can be searched via RootsIreland.com, the searchable database of genealogical records run by the Irish Family History Federation (IFHF), which the Wicklow Centre joined two years ago.
+All registered CoI and RC baptisms can be searched via RootsIreland.ie, the searchable database of genealogical records run by the Irish Family History Federation (IFHF), which the Wicklow Centre joined two years ago.

-Marriage records, which have already been transcribed, will be added this summer (see Update box, top right), and death registers will follow at some time in the future.
+Marriage records, which have already been transcribed, will be added this summer (see Update box), and death registers will follow at some time in the future.

 Roughly half of her enquiries arrive via the RootsIreland site.
-Generally, enquirers ask a direct question and I provide a simple one- or two-sentence reply.
+Generally, enquirers ask a direct question and she provides a simple one- or two- sentence reply.

 "Surname spellings are a regular source of confusion for researchers.
-The query will say something along the lines of: I cant find records for my great grandfather John OToole.
-Theres a John Toole in the right age group and location, but I know he cant be my relative because weve always spelt our name OToole.
-Ill email back to say that spelling variations should be ignored and, if all the other details are correct, John Toole is probably his ancestor.
+The query will say something along the lines of: I can't find records for my great grandfather John OToole.
+There's a John Toole in the right age group and parish, but I know he can't be my relative because we've always spelt our name OToole.
+I'll then email back to say that spelling variations should be ignored and, if all the other details are correct, John Toole is probably his ancestor.

 "Researchers forget that our ancestors lived in very different times.
 Many were illiterate so simply didn't know how their name should be written.
 And even if they could read, for reasons of deference, respect or fear they would not readily point out to a clergyman, doctor or other figure of authority that they had spelt the name wrong."

-"For the majority, birthdays werent marked or made memorable by cakes and candles!
+"For the majority, birthdays weren't marked or made memorable by cakes, candles and presents!
 Recorded ages, once out of the childhood range, should therefore be treated with caution.

 Age and name issues are not unique to Wicklow family history research, of course.
 But some problems are.
 Often only a local genealogist can explain why the records are not divulging the expected information.
 There may be some quirk.

-"I might, for example, pick up on godparents if we cant easily locate the childs mother or father, or follow neighbours if we know the townland.
+"I might, for example, pick up on godparents if we can't easily locate the child's mother or father, or I'll follow neighbours if we know the townland.

-"Or I might look at the registers of a neighbouring parish, even if this crosses a county border, when records in the most obvious location disclose nothing.
+"Or I might look at the registers of a neighbouring parish, even where it means crossing a county border, if records in the most obvious location disclose nothing.